 WASHINGTON – U.S. Senators Jim Risch (R-Idaho), ranking member of the Senate Foreign Relations Committee, Chris Coons (D-Del.), Cory Booker (D-N.J.), and Tim Scott (R-S.C.) introduced a resolution yesterday that condemns the human rights record of the government of Eswatini and the killing of Eswatini human rights activist Thulani Maseko in January.
 The resolution urges Secretary of State Antony Blinken and Secretary of the Treasury Janet Yellen to consider targeted sanctions against any individuals or entities committing gross human rights violations in Eswatini.
 Additionally, it calls on the government of Eswatini to conduct a transparent and thorough investigation into the assassination of Thulani Maseko.

-“The introduction of this bipartisan resolution is an important signal from Congress that we have not forgotten the Assisi nation of Thulani Maseko and are aware of the dire human rights situation in Eswatini under King Mswati III,” said Risch.
+“The introduction of this bipartisan resolution is an important signal from Congress that we have not forgotten the assassination of Thulani Maseko and are aware of the dire human rights situation in Eswatini under King Mswati III,” said Risch.
 “The United States must continue to call for an independent and credible investigation into Maseko’s murder and accountability for those responsible.”

 “Thulani Maseko was a champion of social justice and human rights in Eswatini, one of the world’s last absolute monarchies.
 I strongly condemn Thulani’s brutal killing and the Eswatini government’s failure to undertake a full, transparent, and impartial criminal investigation into his assassination,” said Coons.
 “I join my colleagues in introducing a bipartisan resolution condemning the human rights record of the government of the Kingdom of Eswatini and the murder of Maseko on January 21.”